^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Procedure for cardiac catheterization
+Methodology for performing cardiac catheterization

 Measurement of cardiac output